jrichardsz-software-architect-tools/configurator/readme.md

 - admin with admin role
 - guest with reader role

 Password are printed in the first log.
-Take care to delete them of the log!
+Take care to delete them of the log!!.
+If you are using docker, [this](https://stackoverflow.com/a/42510314/3957754) works.

 Admin can make anything.
 Guest user only can enter to few options and can't view secrets values.

 # Get variables

+If you have created an app called **helicarrier-api** with at least one variable, this is how can we get its variables:

 ```
-curl localhost:8080/api/v1/variables?application=helicarrier-api -H "apiKey:changeme"
+curl localhost:2708/api/v1/variables?application=helicarrier-api -H "apiKey:changeme"
 ```

 response will be